project-starch/capstone-sim/README.md

 ## Specify Spike Parameters

-> Note: Build the SDK first.
-You can use `sudo make spike-pk` to build without running the simulation.

 ### Specify the number of harts

 The default is 1.
 To override this number, set the `SPIKE_NCORES` variable for `make`.